Skip to main content

 • 403(b) Retirement Benefits

-Upon meeting the eligibility requirements described below the College contributes an amount equal to 11% of base salary to a 403(b) defined contribution retirement plan for a full-time or part-time benefit-eligible employee.
-Effective with paychecks received from August 1, 2020 through September 30, 2020, the College contribution will be halted (the College contribution during this period will be 0%).
-Effective for paychecks received on or after October 1, 2020, the College contribution will resume at 10% of base pay / salary.
+Upon meeting the eligibility requirements described below the College contributes an amount equal to 10% of base salary to a 403(b) defined contribution retirement plan for a full-time or part-time benefit-eligible employee.

 Eligibility: